ucbi/uniform/guides/assessment/Benefits and Disadvantages.md

       Routes.users_path(...) %>">` the link will work in development but not production.
-- **Compilation time.** Full recompiles can take a long time for a large portfolio of application.
+- **Compilation time.** Full recompiles can take a long time for a large portfolio of apps.
 Elixir 1.13 has helped out tremendously in this regard.
-On the other hand, you'll often end up with a full recompile when changing something in `config/config.exs` which only has relevance to a single application.
+On the other hand, you'll often end up with a full recompile when changing something in `config/config.exs` which only has relevance to a single app.
-- **CI burn rate.** We run Continuous Integration (CI) checks for every ejected application whenever a commit is made to the Base Project.
+- **CI burn rate.** We run Continuous Integration (CI) checks for every ejected app whenever a commit is made to the Base Project.
 We suggest you do, too.
   However, this can burn through an order of magnitude more CI minutes.